Acacia acinacea

 Gold-dust Wattle

-Description: Straggly low or more erect tough and durable open shrub to 3m.
+Description: Straggly low or more erect tough and durable open shrub to 3m high and spreading to 2-4m.
 Bright green foliage.
 Flowers late winter to early spring in a profusion of yellow globular flowers.
 Fast growing, short lived (under 15 years).

 Cultivation: Prefers full sun or part shade and well-drained soil.
 Drought and frost tolerant.